natebrunelle/2910/markdown/index.md

 If you have any questions or concerns about the course, please contact me at [basit@virginia.edu](mailto:basit@virginia.edu?subject=CS 2910 Question/Concern).

-# Two ways to participate
+# Participation

+## Two Ways To Participate

 Each week we'll cover one topic.
-You can pick either
+You can pick either:

 - Attend a scheduled session and participate in the discussion, or
 - Learn the material from the videos and/or writeup and then take an online quiz